Charity places in Mizuno Half Marathon

 • Wave start

-The half marathon consists of one loop, most of which passes through the attractive centre of Amsterdam.
+The Mizuno Half Marathon consists of one loop, most of which passes through the attractive centre of Amsterdam.
 The course starts at the Stadionweg and goes through Churchilllaan, Rijnstraat and the Utrechtse Bridge over the Amstel river.
 Next you run through Watergraafsmeer and Zeeburg.
 The rest of the course is the same as that of the full marathon.

 The course leads the participants through Amsterdam’s city centre and passes many highlights.